TejasJay/Invoice_read_llama3_2/readme.md

 # **IMAGE INVOICE SCRAPER**

 This Python script leverages **Ollama** and **LLaMA 3.2 Vision** to process invoice images.
 It extracts structured data using **OCR (Optical Character Recognition)** and organizes it into a predefined format.
-The extracted information is then either stored as structured JSON or described in a natural language format
+The extracted information is then either stored as structured JSON or described in a natural language format.

 * * *